bad-hombres/docker-tools/README.md

 ## Bin stubs

-The bin stubs are generated from a temoplate and have the following options (ising the example for the gowapt image(.
+The bin stubs are generated from a temoplate and have the following options

+Note: in the following examples the gowapt command is a bin stub generated for the hombres/gowapt docker image

 - Run command
 ```